 Underwire is the UK’s only film festival celebrating female filmmaking talent across the crafts.
-Founded in 2010 by Gabriella Apicella and Gemma Mitchell with the aim to change the face of the industry from the inside out, the festival has awarded training and mentoring opportunities to over 40 filmmakers, and has screened over 300 films.
+It was founded in 2010 by Gabriella Apicella and Gemma Mitchell to address gender imbalance in film and change the industry from the inside out.
+The festival has awarded training and mentoring opportunities to over 50 filmmakers, and has screened over 300 films.

 “I’m supporting Underwire because it’s more important than ever to support women in all the areas of film creation.
 We need spaces to screen films, discuss, share and develop our work.
 It’s about content, politics, aesthetics, professional relationships, friendships, original ideas, challenging debate and supporting the great women who put it all together just for the love of supporting film and women.”
 Joan Leese, patron

-Now in its seventh year, Underwire has become a BAFTA recognised festival and is working with some of the best independent cinemas in London, including Genesis Cinema, BFI Southbank, ArtHouse Crouch End and Barbican.
+Growing year on year, Underwire has become a BAFTA recognised festival and is working with some of the best independent cinemas in London, including Barbican, BFI Southbank, Prince Charles Cinema, The Castle Cinema and Curzon Cinemas.